FedericoDiMarzo/microaudio/README.md

 During execution, the **AudioDriver** will call the ```process``` method of the **AudioProcessor**, where the processor will process the **AudioBuffer** contained in the driver.
 After the processing, the driver will need to redirect the output buffer, using the DAC, or any output device used in the development environment.

 ## Driver Configuration
-In order to configure microaudio with your embedded environment, you need to inherit class **AudioDriver** and implement its methods.
+In order to configure microaudio with your embedded environment, you need to inherit from the class **AudioDriver** and implement its methods.
 This section proposes some guidelines to follow to successfully complete the implementation.
 Currently, microaudio is structured to work with float buffers as far as the audio engine is concerned, but other types will be supported in a future update.

 Before implementing the driver, it is necessary to modify the configuration header *audio_config.h*.